-14. Storing manure in the air (aerobic decomposition)
+17. Storing manure in the air (aerobic decomposition)

-- Aerobic processes are most common in nature - Manure exposed to the air also gets exposed using aerobic microorganisms that breakdown organic matter. - There is no accompanying bad smell when there is adequate oxygen present. - During oxidation of carbon to produce carbon dioxide a lot of energy is released in the form of heat.
+- Aerobic processes are most common in nature - Manure exposed to the air also gets exposed using aerobic microorganisms that breakdown organic matter. - The products obtained from the process (aerobic decomposition) are; carbon dioxide, ammonia, water, heat and humus. - There is no accompanying bad smell when there is adequate oxygen present. - During oxidation of carbon to produce carbon dioxide a lot of energy is released in the form of heat.